danielduberg/ras_camera/README.md

 # Merge ras_camera.rosinstall into your .rosinstall file
 wstool merge ras_camera.rosinstall

-# Remove the ras_camera.rosinstall file
+# Clean up.
+Remove the ras_camera.rosinstall file since we do not need it anymore
 rm ras_camera.rosinstall

 # Update all repos in .rosinstall